 In this paragraph, Charles Dickens is attacking the Board that runs the workhouse in which Oliver finds himself.

 Have Your Say.

-Give your view on “It cannot be expected that this system of farming would produce any very extraordinary or luxuriant crop” with a rating and help us compile the very best Charles Dickens quotations.
+Give your view on ‘Three meals of thin gruel a day, with an onion twice a week, and half a roll of Sundays.‘ with a rating and help us compile the very best Charles Dickens quotations.

 If you like this, we think you might also be interested in these related quotations: